elgw/nua/README.md

 ## Status

 ### to do
+ - [ ] Zoom in / out using right mouse button.
+ - [ ] Add a keyboard shortcut to pause uploading new data to the GPU.
+ - [ ] Read data from csv files.
+ - [ ] Adopt viewport to data (currently only views a unit cube).
+ - [ ] FPS limiter, only update data/redraw every m ms.
  - [ ] add installation procedures and package creation to the makefile.
+ - [ ] One model matrix per model :)
+ - [ ] option to close nua from thread (on calculations finished) and not just via the GUI.

+### possibly
+ - [ ] Proper Phong lighting
  - [ ] Enable fillModeNonSolid: `VkPhysicalDeviceFeatures->fillModeNonSolid is false.
 The Vulkan spec states: If the fillModeNonSolid feature is not enabled`
- - [ ] Add a keyboard shortcut to pause uploading new data to the GPU.
- - [ ] Proper Phong lighting
- - [ ] Zoom in / out using right mouse button.
- - [ ] build nucleard as shared object
  - [ ] Light intensity that depends on the distance to the eye.
  - [ ] Steal some ideas from chimera, especially look at their shaders in `UCSF-Chimera64-1.14/share/Shaders/`.
- - [ ] Read data from csv files.
- - [ ] Adopt viewport to data (currently only views a unit cube).
- - [ ] FPS limiter, only update data/redraw every m ms.

-### possibly
  - [ ] animate / auto-rotate?
  - [ ] Switch to more refined bead model on zoom-in?
  - [ ] Improve GUI (right mouse button for zooming, explode view, etc ...)